 1. The output/result is saved in a repository - the beneficiary must save the machine-readable final version of the text (i.e., the publisher’s version, or postprint) in the repository without unnecessary delay after completing the output/result.
 The beneficiary should store underlying data in the repository at the same time as saving the output/result

-• Recommended: It is not enough just to publish in Open Access, it is also necessary to put the publication results into a repository, the repository serves for long-term archiving of the results of science and research.
+- put the publication results into a repository, the repository serves for long-term archiving of the results of science and research.
 You can use the MENDELU Open Repository for Publications to fulfil this condition.
-The Open Science Centrum will be happy to help you with uploading your publication to the Open Repository ().
+The Open Science Centrum will be happy to help you with uploading your publication to the Open Repository (repozitar[at]mendelu.cz).
+It is not enough just to publish in Open Access, it is also necessary to

 2. Open access to the output/result is ensured - - the beneficiary must ensure open access (publish) in one of the following ways: